rainssong/RainsAsLib/readme.txt

 ---controls
 LowLightBtn.as:		//iOS style btn
-ZoomBtn.as：		//Auto Zoom
+ZoomBtn.as：		//Auto zoom btn

 ---display
-BitmapDataCore.as:		//Opration Bmd
-DisplayObjectTransfer.as	//Get display instant by url|ClassName|Class
+SmartSprite.as:			//instead of sprite BitmapDataCore.as:		//Opration Bmd DisplayObjectTransfer.as	//Get display instant by url|ClassName|Class
-LCDRender.as			//Get LCD View From DisplayObject MouseDragableSprite.as		//
+LCDRender.as			//Get LCD View From DisplayObject MouseRotatableSprite.as		//Rotate when drag RestoreLocationSprite.as	//AutoRestoreLocation Scale9BitmapSprite.as

-MouseDragSprite.as		//Start drag when mouseDown MouseInteractiveSprite.as	//Save dragSpeed,dispatch MouseInteractiveEvent.Swipe
-MouseRotatableSprite.as		//Rotate when drag MouseScrollableSprite.as	//
-MouseTargetScrollableSprite.as	//
-RestoreLocationSprite.as	//AutoRestoreLocation
-Scale9BitmapSprite.as
-SmartSprite.as:			//Auto destroy, listen add/resize
-ToolTip.as			//
+ToolTip.as
 CycleBitmap.as			//Scrollable

 ---events
 ApplicationEvent.as		//Login/Logout Init/Exit
-DragEvent.as			//
-GameEvent.as			//
 MouseInteractiveEvent.as	//with SwipeGesture
-ObjectEvent.as
 QuestEvent.as			//with QuestModel

----font
-FontLibrary.as
-MSYH.as

 ---manager
 EventBus.as			//Global EventDispatcher